Parsa-Sedigh/leetcode-oversimplified/105-construct-binary-tree-from-preorder-and-inorder-traversal/solution.md

 Note: Every value in the traversal is guaranteed to be unique.

+Note: The roots are chosen from preorder arr and other values are chosen from inorder, except the root that we already chose, because it's gonna be in inorder as well, we don't want duplicates.
+So the nodes we choose from inorder don't have the mid value among them: `inorder[:mid]` and `inorder[mid + 1:]`.
+Because again, we have already chosen the root node from preorder which also exists in the inorder.

 You can create a helper function to pass the indices in the recursive calls, if you can't create sublists in the language you're using.

 Q: Why we skipped the first index in preorder[1:mid + 1] ?